 In essence, Orange County has merely fallen victim to the same forces that flipped California decades ago, and are now working to flip a number of other States (among them, Virginia, Florida, and Texas).
 In short: Demography is destiny.

 The term “bellwether” comes from Middle English; it refers to a “wether” (i.e., a castrated ram) that wears a bell and is placed at the head of a flock of sheep.
 It has entered modern usage to mean a person who or a thing that leads or indicates a trend.
-California, once a Republican-run paradise that routinely and reliably voted Conservative, is not a virtually-impregnable stronghold for the Left; it is a one-party State run by the most radical members of the Democrat Party.
+California, once a Republican-run paradise that routinely and reliably voted Conservative, is now a virtually-impregnable stronghold for the Left; it is a one-party State run by the most radical members of the Democrat Party.

-If you would know the future the left have planned for you, look no further than California.
+If you would know the future the Left have planned for you, look no further than California.
 They would make you a tiny minority, a stranger in your own land, oppressed by a hostile Government controlled by foreign hordes.
 You may flee, but they will follow you, and they outnumber you.
-Orange county is the third most populous county in California and the sixth in the country; it has a larger population than twenty-one States.
+Orange County is the third most populous county in California and the sixth in the country; it has a larger population than twenty-one States.
 If they can flip Orange County, they can flip anything, given the time, and time is not on our side.

 The hour is late and the sky grows dark.
 We must choose, and soon, whether or not we will go gently into that good night, whether we or they will control the future, and there can be no starker difference in vision.
 To describe, in a word, the future the Left have planned for you and for your children: None.